-Podiatric Physicians who are unable to attend the FPMA Science and Management Symposium (SAM) held in Orlando, Florida every year in January or the FPMA Summer Conference can earn some of their required CECH with FPMA home study courses.
+Podiatric Physicians who are unable to attend the FPMA Science and Management Symposium (SAM) held in the Orlando, Florida area every year in January or the FPMA Summer Conference can earn some of their required CECH with home study courses.

 When considering home study courses, please keep in mind the guidelines for CECH as established by the Florida Board of Podiatric Medicine:

 Continuing Education Required for License Renewal: All licensees who seek to renew the active status of their licensure must demonstrate that they have completed, during the previous two years, at least forty (40) hours of continuing education, including the following categories:

 NEW - Controlled Substances Requirement: